madeleineostoja/rucksack/README.md

 --

 ### Options
 All features in Rucksack can be toggled on or off by passing options on initialization.
-By default all features are set to `true`.
+By default all core features are set to `true`, and optional addons are set to `false`.

-Full list of feature options:
+Core features (default to `true`):
 - `responsiveType`
 - `shorthandPosition`
 - `quantityQueries`